Deadairx/Telegram-Karaoke-Queue/README.md

 ### Prerequisites

+- macOS (required for Chromecast discovery)
 - Rust and Cargo installed
 - Telegram Bot token (obtainable from @BotFather)
 - YouTube API key (obtainable from Google Cloud Console)
+- A Chromecast device on your local network

 ### Setup